-(Preston and Croft, 2001; Roden, 2002).
+Najas flexilis can occur at all depths between 0.5m and 10m, but is frequently associated with the lower depths of macrophyte growth, with scattered plants gradually giving way to bare mud or silt (Preston and Croft, 2001; Roden, 2002).
 Roden (2007) highlighted that depths between 1m and 5m are particularly important for the species.
-Roden (2004) found the species at a depth of 2m or more in Lough Lehanagh.
+Roden (2004, 2007) recorded Najas flexilis at 2.5m in Lough Nahaltora.
 A number of anthropogenic impacts can affect light penetration and lead to decreases in the depths to which Najas flexilis can grow.
 These impacts include increasing phytoplankton biomass, water colour or turbidity.
 Changes to water level fluctuations as a result of abstractions or drainage can also affect Najas flexilis growth in more shallow water, owing to exposure and increased wave action.
 Consequently, the full depth range (i.e. minimum/most shallow to maximum/deepest) of the Najas flexilis population should be considered.

-The target for population depth is: Maintain the depth range of Najas flexilis within the lakes, subject to natural processes.
+The target for population depth is: Maintain the depth range of Najas flexilis within the lake, subject to natural processes.